 Avoid ‘over-sending’ your marketing messages too frequently.
 Otherwise, your recipients will get overwhelmed and move your message into their spam boxes.
 An excellent way to find the right frequency to send your email campaigns is to use a content calendar with marketing automation.
 It will help you determine optimal email frequency, so you send emails at the right time.

 An email marketing call-to-action (CTA) is a button or hyperlinked line of text that directs your recipients to your desired URL.
 The point of a CTA is to drive consumers to take the desired action, e.g. to read your article or watch your product video, listen to your podcast, download your PDF, sign up for your newsletter or buy your product/service.
 Test different CTA’s to see which resonates with your target audience.
 Include a CTA button or link in each marketing campaign.
 Make sure that your CTA provides a sense of urgency to your emails.

 The call to action (CTA) is the climax of your email message.
 Your vehicle for momentum transfer is driving your subscriber to take the next step you desire for them.
 No message is complete without a CTA.
 Therefore, you need to spend time crafting the perfect CTA that attracts your subscriber to click!

 After hitting the send button on your email campaign, the next thing is to test, test, test!
 And more testing!
 Your email service provider will give you access to the tools you will use to monitor your subscribers’ activity when they receive your message.
 Measure and optimise the performance of your campaign.

 Track your data and test your campaign’s performance.
-You need to perform A/B test or split testing of your email’s various elements and features such as button shape, size or colour, the design and format of your message, the font size and colour, the text alignment, the use of images or emojis.
+You need to perform an A/B test or split testing of your email’s various elements and features, such as button shape, size or colour, the design and format of your message, the font size and colour, the text alignment, and the use of images or emojis.

 Run these tests and measure the results.
 Then use it to optimise your future tactics.